-These creme brulees “bake” in the pressure cooker and then go right into the refrigerator to chill for at least 2 hours or overnight.
+These creme brulees “bake” in the pressure cooker in 6 ounce custard cups, and then go into the refrigerator to chill for at least 2 hours or overnight.
 Shortly before serving, you’ll need to create the caramelized crust layer on top of the custard.
 The key to the crust is the superfine sugar (aka “baker’s sugar”), which melts faster than normal granulated sugar.
 (If you don’t want to buy baker’s sugar, you can pulse regular granulated sugar in a blender to create super fine sugar.)

 Most recipes call for using a kitchen torch because it gives you full control of melting and caramelizing the superfine sugar.
 However, you don’t have to use a kitchen torch!
 Up until a few years ago, when my husband gave me a kitchen torch for Christmas, I just borrowed my husband’s welding torch.
 (It worked great!)
 If you don’t have access to a torch, you can use your broiler.
 Place the creme brulee cups on a baking sheet and place the sheet on your oven rack so that they sit a few inches away from the broiler.
 Broil until the sugar is brown and caramelized, rotating the baking sheet frequently to help the cups brown evenly.